Tesipog/MitScratchapp/README.md

 It is simple basic version of Mit scratch app where we can make small animations with limited options

 ## Installation
-Make sure that you hav expo go in your device
+Make sure that you hav expo go in your device  and paste link in it.

 To run it
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install npm.
 Then run this command